sigbertklinke/Iframe/README.md

 The extension is potentially a security reason, since an external web page may contain malicious code.

-The software is usable under the Apache License, Version 2.0, for details see [LICENSE](LICENSE).
+The software is usable under the GNU General Public License, Version 3.0, for details see [LICENSE](LICENSE).